TLA-FLAT/DoorKeeper/README.md

 ```

 ## DoorKeeper command line
 The DoorKeeper can be executed from the command line.
-But can also be embedded in a servlet (UPCOMMING: ServiceFlat).
+But can also be embedded in a servlet (_UPCOMMING_: [ServiceFlat](https://github.com/TheLanguageArchive/FLAT/tree/develop/docker/add-doorkeeper-to-flat/flat/deposit/ServiceFLAT)).

 ```sh
 $ java -jar target/doorkeeper.jar -?